tedsanders/tedsanders.github.io/_posts/2013-12-08-so-good-they-cant-ignore-you.md

 ---
 layout: default
 title: So Good They Can't Ignore You
+description: Ted reviews So Good They Can't Ignore You, a career advice book.
 subtitle:
 categories: reviews
 stars: 4
+comments: true
 ---

 This short, structured book profiles a series of successful professionals to lay out four rules for finding a fulfilling career.